I Hate Fairyland: Fluff This World

-In the The Unbelievable Unfortunately Mostly Unreadable and Nearly Unpublishable Untold Tales of I Hate Fairyland! storyline Fluff This World, exclusive to the Substack edition of the series, and not physically published by Image Comics, the adult Gert recounts to her therapist a dream of tracking down Skottie Young and returning to Fairyland to wreak havoc as an adult, only to find herself stuck as a child again.
+In The Unbelievable Unfortunately Mostly Unreadable and Nearly Unpublishable Untold Tales of I Hate Fairyland! storyline Fluff This World, exclusive to the Substack edition of the series, and not physically published by Image Comics, the adult Gert recounts to her therapist a dream of tracking down Skottie Young and returning to Fairyland to wreak havoc as an adult, only to find herself stuck as a child again.

 2022 revival

 Gert's Inferno

 The now adult Gert is unable to keep a job, as she lacks any education or skills applicable to the real world, and misses Fairyland where she was notorious and feared.
 After she is beaten up in a bar and dumped in an alley, a tech billionaire named William Wiggins hires her to find his missing son, who he believes has been taken to Fairyland.
 Gert agrees, in exchange for half the profits from the planet-wide theme park that Wiggins intends to build on Fairyland once the expedition is complete.
-He sends Gert and Rotwald Rat, a talking rat from Fairyland who his scientists accidentally brought to Earth; through a portal to Fairyland.
+He sends Gert and Rotwald Rat, a talking rat from Fairyland who his scientists accidentally brought to Earth, through a portal to Fairyland.
 They emerge at the gates of the Inferno, a hell-like dimension created to prevent previous visitors to Fairyland re-entering.
 They meet a demon named Virgil, who agrees to guide them through the Inferno and into Fairyland, promising the journey will last a few days.
 However, Gert eats Virgil's map and they are lost in the Inferno for years.
 Along the way they inadvertently create additional dangers for themselves, including a ravenous "gertling" known as "Cutey Pukey", and a golem created from a monster's stomach contents which lusts after Gertrude.

 Gert, Rotwald and Virgil are finally able to complete a series of fetch quests to reach the end of the Inferno and obtain a ticket into Fairyland.
 Gert tearfully bids farewell to Virgil and re-enters Fairyland.
 As soon as they cross through the portal, Rotwald receives a call from Wiggins, who tells Gert that his son has shown up on Earth and that he has no intention of extracting Gert due to legal issues, leaving her once again trapped in Fairyland permanently.
 Gert kicks Rotwald in a rage, declaring "I hate Fairyland!".
 Rotwald lands some distance away in front of the latest "guest" of Fairyland, and Larry who is shocked at hearing Gert had returned.